-This winter, I will take part in an event called CEO Sleepout in Brisbane where I will be given three pieces of cardboard and a
+Last winter, I took part in an event called CEO Sleepout in Brisbane.
+I will be given three pieces of cardboard and a

 disabled, the addicts and regular people like you and me who have worked hard all their lives but cannot find cheap

 To make my situation worse, I had a stammering impediment due to years of abuse.

 It was so serious and so humiliating that if I needed to communicate, I would write it down and hand it to the other person.

 Buying milk in a shop would consist of a note to the shop owner requesting milk – followed up by another prepared